amalrajan/py-instagram/README.md

-# Pystagram
+# py-instagram
-_A python tool to download pictures from Instagram_
+A python tool to download pictures from Instagram

 ## Description